gman223/gman223-UofT-Cybersec-Project1/README.md

 | Web 3  | Collects DVWA Logs | 10.0.0.10                   | Linux            |
 | LB_1   | Load Balancer      | 104.42.227.147              | Linux            |
 | ELK_VM | Running ELK Stack  | 40.121.7.30<br><br>10.1.0.4 | Linux            |

+### Access Policies

+The machines on the internal network are not exposed to the public Internet.

+Only the Jbox machine can accept connections from the Internet.
+Access to this machine is only allowed from the following IP addresses:
+196.247.57.68

+Machines within the network can only be accessed by Jbox.

+A summary of the access policies in place can be found in the table below.